 The Scriptures are quite plain on the sacraments.
-It you take them at face value, you must conclude that baptism is the “bath of rebirth and renewal by the Holy Spirit” (Titus 3:5 NAB).
-Jesus meant it when he said “My flesh is true food, and my blood is true drink” (John 6:55 NAB).
-He was not lying when he promised “Whose sins you forgive are forgiven them” (John 20:23 NAB).
+It you take them at face value, you must conclude that Baptism is the “bath of rebirth and renewal by the Holy Spirit” (Titus 3:5 NAB).
+Jesus meant it when He said, “My flesh is true food, and my blood is true drink” (Jn 6:55 NAB).
+He was not lying when He promised, “Whose sins you forgive are forgiven them” (Jn 20:23 NAB).
 This is exactly how the ancient Christians understood the sacraments.
 I could no longer accuse the ancient Christians of being unbiblical.
 On what grounds could I reject them at all?

 The ancient Christian doctrine of the Church also made sense of the veneration of saints and martyrs.
 I learned that the Catholic doctrine on the saints is just a development of this biblical doctrine of the Body of Christ.
 Catholics do not worship the saints.
 They venerate Christ in His members.
 By invoking their intercession, Catholics merely confess that Christ is present and at work in His Church in heaven.
 Protestants often object that the Catholic veneration of saints somehow detracts from the ministry of Christ.
 I understood now that the reverse is actually true.
 It is the Protestants who limit the reach of Christ’s saving work by denying its implications for the doctrine of the Church.